venguix/NeoRS/README.md

 [Baby Connectome Project] Howell, B. R., Styner, M. A., Gao, W., Yap, P. T., Wang, L., Baluyot, K., . . .
 Elison, J. T. (2019).
 The UNC/UMN Baby Connectome Project (BCP): An overview of the study design and protocol development.
 Neuroimage, 185, 891-905. doi:10.1016/j.neuroimage.2018.03.049

+if you plan to use the BCP data, please contact Dr. Elison (jtelison@umn.edu).

 ## Acknowledgements
-We would like to thank the Washington University – School of Medicine for sharing their templates for this project, and Jed Elison for letting us use the neonatal data from the Baby Connectome Project.
-We would also like to thank the Québec Bio-Imaging Network for supporting VE with studentship and funding for travels.
+We would like to thank Dr.C Smyser and Dr. J Neil from the Washington University – School of Medicine, in St. Louis Missouri for sharing their templates for this project.

+We would also like to thank Dr. Jed Elison for letting us use the neonatal data from the Baby Connectome Project.

 #### If you used NeoRS in your research please make sure that you reference:

-[NeoRS]
+1. [NeoRS]

-[Atlases] Smyser, C. D., Inder, T. E., Shimony, J. S., Hill, J. E., Degnan, A. J., Snyder, A. Z., & Neil, J. J. (2010).
+2. [Atlases] Smyser, C. D., Inder, T. E., Shimony, J. S., Hill, J. E., Degnan, A. J., Snyder, A. Z., & Neil, J. J. (2010).
 Longitudinal analysis of neural network development in preterm infants.
 Cereb Cortex, 20(12), 2852-2862. doi:10.1093/cercor/bhq035